 Esteban Meneses is a former Argentinean flanker, who plied his trade in Italy at the turn of the millennium after a lengthy spell with his home team La Plata - the capital city of Buenos Aires province.
 Meneses took over from Pablo Lemoine in the wake of the 2015 Rugby World Cup, having been recommended by then Argentina head coach Daniel Hourcade.
 Meneses helped mastermind qualification for Japan via victory over Canada meaning Los Teros have enjoyed a far longer preparation than normal, with the side normally having to go through the repechage system.
 Meneses has put a strong emphasis on fitness in the lead-up to September’s tournament.

 Standing at just five feet seven, Juan Manuel Gaminara is a certainly on the smaller end of the scale when it comes to international flankers.
 Yet the 30-year-old has earned 67 caps across the backrow since his debut against Romania in 2010, and is one of 12 Uruguay players in the current squad who went to the 2015 Rugby World Cup, starting in all four pool fixtures.
-What Gaminara lacks in stature, he more than makes up for in heart.
+What Gaminara lacks in height, he more than makes up for in heart.